Leen's

 Booking and Logistics

 Leen's is in Taman Tun Dr Ismail (TTDI), a residential district in northwest Kuala Lumpur.
 The address is 136, Jalan Burhanuddin Helmi.
-Booking difficulty is assessed as easy, but because the space is small and the Bib Gourmand profile has raised its visibility considerably, arriving without a plan during peak hours (weekend evenings especially) carries risk.
-No website or phone number is currently listed in available records, so checking current booking channels through Google or the restaurant's social presence before visiting is advisable.
-Hours are not confirmed in current data, verify before you go.
+Booking is generally easy, but because the space is small and the Bib Gourmand profile has raised its visibility considerably, arriving without a plan during peak hours, especially weekend evenings, carries risk.
+Checking current booking channels through Google or the restaurant's social presence before visiting is advisable.
+Check opening hours before you go.

 How It Compares